NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8A(B) (sand flip kick) "lands" two frames later; recovers 8 frames faster
 - JA projectile has more stun; air momentum only affects his upwards lift
 - 5X hitbox appears 5 frames sooner
+- 2X:
+  - Comes out faster
+  - Recovers quicker
+  - Requires and costs 75% meter
+  - Blocks everything while the orb is active
+  - Safe(r) on hit
-- 2X comes out faster, recovers quicker, requires and costs 75% meter, blocks everything while the orb is active, safe(r) on hit; grabbable until frame 29 on startup and as the sphere disappears; does 40 damage
+  - Grabbable until frame 29 on startup and as the sphere disappears
+  - Does 40 damage
+  - Properly turns off intangibility and leaves it off
+  - 3 frames less intangibility
 - GRKnJ is RA; teleports 1 frame faster

 #### Cosmetic